DHeasmanGDS/Advanced-Geochronology/README.md

-# Advanced-Geochronology
+# Advanced Geochronology

-Various scripts and notebooks for the Advanced Geochronology course at University of Saskatchewan
+Various scripts and notebooks for the Advanced Geochronology course at University of Saskatchewan.